 2. Join cultural clubs

 If you’re trying to meet people from your country or people who share the same culture as you, join a cultural organization on campus.
-They organize some of the most memorable events at Columbia, ranging from fashion shows, to cultural markets, and to dance showcases.
-It’s a great way to celebrate your culture or heritage and meet people coming from a similar background as you.
+They organize some of the most memorable events at Columbia ranging from fashion shows to cultural markets to dance showcases.
+It’s a great way to celebrate your culture or heritage and meet people coming from a similar background to yours.

 3. Don’t feel intimidated in class